cirosantilli/mathematics/beauty.md

+# Beauty

-This lists the most beautiful question in mathematics.
+This lists the most beautiful questions in mathematics.

-Primary importance criteria:
+We find it beautiful:

-- simple to state and understand (pre-high school, high-shool, lower undergrad), but extremely hard to prove
+-   simple to state and understand (pre-high school, high-school, lower undergrad), but extremely hard to prove.

 -   surprise: we had intuitive reasons to believe something as possible or not, but a theorem shatters that conviction and brings us on our knees.

+    General surprise themes include:

+    -   classification of potentially infinite sets like: simple finite groups, compact manifolds, etc.

+    -   problems that are more complicated in low dimensions than high like: classification of complex manifolds, classification of regular polytopes.

+    -   unpredictable magic constants.
+Why is the lowest dimension for an exotic sphere 7?
+        Why is 4 the largest degree of an equation with explicit solution?

 -   applications: make life easier and / or modeling some phenomena well.

 Problems are sorted into categories and appear on only one category.